William H. Seward: Early life

 Seward was born on May 16, 1801, in the small community of Florida, New York, in Orange County.
-He was the fourth son of Samuel Sweezy Seward and his wife Mary (Jennings) Seward.
+He was the fourth son of Samuel Sweezy Seward and Mary (Jennings) Seward.
 Samuel Seward was a wealthy landowner and slaveholder in New York State; slavery was not fully abolished in the state until 1827.
 Florida, located some 60 mi north of New York City and west of the Hudson River, was a small rural village of perhaps a dozen homes.
 Young Seward attended school there, and also in the nearby county seat of Goshen.
 He was a bright student who enjoyed his studies.
 In later years, one of the former family slaves would relate that instead of running away from school to go home, Seward would run away from home to go to school.

-At the age of 15, Henry—he was known by his middle name as a boy—was sent to Union College in Schenectady, New York.
+At the age of 15, Henry—as he was known by his middle name as a boy—was sent to Union College in Schenectady, New York.
 Admitted to the sophomore class, Seward was an outstanding student and was elected to Phi Beta Kappa.
 Seward's fellow students included Richard M. Blatchford, who became a lifelong legal and political associate.
 Samuel Seward kept his son short on cash, and in December 1818—during the middle of Henry's final year at Union—the two quarreled about money.
 The younger Seward returned to Schenectady but soon left school in company with a fellow student, Alvah Wilson.
 The two took a ship from New York to Georgia, where Wilson had been offered a job as rector, or principal, of a new academy in rural Putnam County.
 En route, Wilson took a job at another school, leaving Seward to continue on to Eatonton in Putnam County.
 The trustees interviewed the 17-year-old Seward and found his qualifications acceptable.

 Seward enjoyed his time in Georgia, where he was accepted as an adult for the first time.
 He was treated hospitably but also witnessed the ill-treatment of slaves.
 Seward was persuaded to return to New York by his family and did so in June 1819.
 As it was too late for him to graduate with his class, he studied law at an attorney's office in Goshen before returning to Union College, securing his degree with highest honors in June 1820.